Marsh stars as Australia regain top spot in T20 rankings from England

 Bairstow, who struggled early on, struck left-arm spinner Ashton Agar and Zampa for two huge sixes.

-However, he was out soon afterwards when caught and bowled after mistiming a pull off Agar.
+However, Bairstow was out soon afterwards when caught and bowled after mistiming a pull off Agar.

-Stand-in England captain Moeen Ali made 23 before he hoisted Starc to deep midwicket where Smith, fearful of touching the boundary rope and conceding a six, threw the ball up into the infield to complete a well-judged catch.